Cold weather tips

 A warm home can help prevent colds, flu or more serious health conditions such as heart attacks, strokes, pneumonia and depression.

-Always make sure you wear enough clothes to stay warm.
+Always make sure you wear enough clothes to stay warm - layers work best.

 - Use draught excluders under doors, and keep doors closed whenever possible.